aliyavuztt/DataTableServerSide.AspNetCore/README.md

     }
     ```

-4. **İstemci tarafında DataTable Ayarları**
+4. **DataTable Settings on the Client Side**

-   HTML sayfanızda DataTable'ı aşağıdaki gibi yapılandırın:
+   Configure DataTable on your HTML page as follows:

     ```html
     <div class="mb-5 mt-5">